HSLdevcom/jore4/wiki/glossary.md

 * In Finnish: _Korvauslaskenta_

+#### Route bundle contract

+* In Finnish: _Sopimuskohde_
+* Practically all routes that are driven from a single contract.
+Contract has a limited validity period, such as 5 years.

 ## Transport data terminology

 The following taxonomy loosely follows the Transmodel hierarchy and attemps to map similar concepts in Transmodel and Jore 3.x.